kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * _@return {jQuery.deferred.promise}_

-## Functions to access the batch session
+## Functions to access the Batch Session

-The batch session is stored in JATOS' database on the server side (see also [Session Data - Three Types](Session-Data-Three-Types.html)).
-That means that all changes in the batch session have to be synchronized between the client and the server.
+The Batch Session is stored in JATOS' database on the server side (see also [Session Data - Three Types](Session-Data-Three-Types.html)).
+That means that all changes in the Batch Session have to be synchronized between the client and the server.
 This is done via the batch channel.
 Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`, `set`, `setAll`) can be paired with callback functions that will signal  success or failure in the client-server sync.
 These callback functions can be either passed as parameters to `jatos.batchSession.[function_name]` or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/).

-On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the batch session locally.
+On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the Batch Session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.

-Additionally to the reading and writing functions the calback function `jatos.onJatosBatchSession(path)` offers a way to get notified whenever the batch session changes in the JATOS' database regardless of the origin of the change.
+Additionally to the reading and writing functions the calback function `jatos.onJatosBatchSession(path)` offers a way to get notified whenever the Batch Session changes in the JATOS' database regardless of the origin of the change.
 This way, you can have the client of each worker react to changes in the batch that were done by another worker in the batch.

-Accessing the batch session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
+Accessing the Batch Session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
 An introduction can be found under [jsonpatch.com](http://jsonpatch.com/).
 For JSON Patches jatos.js uses the [JSON-Patch](https://github.com/Starcounter-Jack/JSON-Patch) library from Joachim Wester and for JSON Pointers the [jsonpointer.js](https://github.com/alexeykuzmin/jsonpointer.js) library from Alexey Kuzmin.